IvyMycelia/Myco/PERFORMANCE_REPORT.md

 ## Executive Summary

-The revolutionary Multi-Tier Adaptive Execution Engine has been successfully implemented and validated.
+The Multi-Tier Adaptive Execution Engine has been successfully implemented and validated.
 The system provides significant performance improvements while maintaining 100% functional compatibility with the existing AST interpreter.

 ## Performance Results